We respect the privacy of personal information that is provided to us. This policy explains how we manage that information.

-Where the personal information is sensitive information, we rely on you to have obtained the relevant individual’s consent to the above.
+Where the personal information is sensitive information, we rely on you to have expressly obtained the relevant individual’s consent to the above.
 If you have not done these things, you must tell us before you provide the relevant information.

-How we store your personal information
+How we hold your personal information

-The security if your personal information is important to us and we take reasonable steps to protect any personal information we hold from misuse, interference and loss and from unauthorised access, modification or disclosure.
+- protect any personal information we hold from misuse, interference and loss, and unauthorised access, modification or disclosure; and

-How you access your personal information
+How you can access your personal information

-How you correct your personal information
+How you can correct your personal information

-We will, on request (via the contact details set out below) correct your personal information if you believe information we hold is out-of-date, inaccurate, incomplete, irrelevant or misleading.
-Where we cannot correct your personal information we will let you know in writing and on request, take reasonable steps to record a statement on our files that you have a contrary view.
+We will respond to a request for access or correction within 30 days after your request is made and received, without any cost to you.
+Where we cannot correct your personal information we will let you know in writing and, on request, we will take reasonable steps to record a statement on our files that you have a contrary view.

-How to make a complaint
+Making a complaint

 If you have a complaint about how we handle your personal information, please contact us using the contact details below.
 Please note that we will ask you to lodge your complaint in writing.
 We will endeavour to understand and resolve your complaint as soon as possible, in accordance with our Complaints Mechanism.